 - Information Repositories.
 Information repositories are places where documents and information pertaining to the facility are stored and made available for public inspection.
-DDC maintains information repositories at the Community Outreach Room at the Memphis Depot Business Park and at the Memphis/Shelby County Public Library Cherokee Branch.
-The repositories contain information about environmental activities at the Depot. - Administrative Record.
+DDC maintains an information repository at the Community Outreach Room at the Memphis Depot Business Park.
+The repository contains information about environmental activities at the Depot. - Administrative Record.
 An Administrative Record has been established for the Depot in accordance with CERCLA requirements.
 AFCEE contractors maintain the Administrative Record for DDC.
-Documents included in the Administrative Record have also been scanned; the images have been placed on compact diskettes and are available at the information repositories. - Technical Review Committee.
+Documents included in the Administrative Record have also been scanned; the images have been placed on compact diskettes and are available at the information repository. - Technical Review Committee.
 A technical review committee (TRC) was formed in February 1994 to review and comment on the Depot's actions related to releases or threatened releases of hazardous substances at the installation.
-The TRC meetings served as working sessions of the involved Depot, CEHNC, USEPA, and TDEC remedial project managers to discuss progress and scheduling of investigations and cleanup actions with City and County officials; local health department officials; and Memphis Light, Gas, and Water officials.
+The TRC meetings served as working sessions of the involved Depot, CEHNC, USEPA, and TDEC remedial project managers to discuss progress and scheduling of investigations and cleanup actions with City and County officials; local health department officials; and MLGW officials.
 The TRC evolved into the RAB. - Restoration Advisory Board.
 On 21 July 1994, the Depot hosted the first RAB meeting.
 The Depot created the RAB to promote increased public involvement and enable continued flow of information, concerns, and needs between the community and the Depot.
-At the Depot, the RAB includes representatives of the Memphis City Council; the Shelby County Commission; the Memphis/Shelby County Health Department; Memphis Light, Gas, and Water; USEPA; TDEC; a local environmental group; concerned citizens; and the Depot.
+At the Depot, the RAB includes representatives of the Memphis City Council; the Shelby County Commission; the MSCHD; MLGW; USEPA; TDEC; a local environmental group; concerned citizens; and the Depot.
 The RAB conducts meetings to discuss environmental restoration and reuse issues.
 The frequency of the meetings has decreased following completion of the RODs.
-In 2007, RAB meetings were conducted in April and September to provide updates regarding restoration activities.
+In 2008, RAB meetings were conducted in April and October to provide updates regarding restoration activities.
 The public is encouraged to attend RAB meetings through published announcements.
+At the 29 October 2009 RAB meeting, community members passed a motion to adjourn the RAB.
+The motion cited the Dunn Field